 Approximate retail price:

 Summary:A studless winter tire designed for seasonal use.
-A 40,000 mile tread is a rarity in the winter tire category.
+A 40,000 mile treadwear warranty is a rarity in the winter tire category.
+Available in 14-19" sizes to fit many cars.

 test program at Consumer Reports.
-In our lab tests, winter tire
+In our lab tests, winter/snow tire

 Snow traction reflects the distance our test car needed to accelerate from 5 to 20 mph on moderately packed snow.